 - 1. If you haven't already done so, allow AirDrop to receive items. - 2.
-When you receive a request to accept a password from someone else, tap Accept.
+When you receive a request to accept a passkey or password from someone else, tap Accept.

-The password is saved on your iPad, where you can view it and let iPad automatically fill it in on the sign-in screen for the account.
+The passkey or password is saved to your iPad, where you can view its information and let iPad automatically fill it in on the sign-in screen for the account.
+The passkey or password is also saved to your iCloud Keychain, so you can use it on other devices where you're signed in with your Apple ID.